dilancakir/whatisactivism/README.md

 To ensure transparency, the `gender_provenance` field can be used to indicate where the gender information comes from.
 Recommended values:

-- `"assumed_from_name"` – inferred heuristically from the first name
+- `"inferred"` – inferred heuristically from the first name
 - `"wikidata"` – taken from a Wikidata entry
 - `"gnd"` – taken from the GND authority file
 - `"explicit"` – stated explicitly in the source